particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 ![](/assets/images/ota-updates/intelligent-release.png)

-The "Intelligent" option will be enabled for scaling customers on Particle's Enterprise plan.
-If you are interested in enabling this feature for your fleet, please [reach out to us!](https://www.particle.io/sales/?utm_source=console&utm_content=intelligent-firmware-releases)
+The "Intelligent" option was previously only available on Enterprise customers but now available to all products including those on the free tier.

 Note that the Console describes that target devices that are **online** with **OTA updates enabled** would receive the new version of firmware